China and Tibet Rail Discovery

-This intriguing rail journey through China ends in one of the world’s most fascinating places: Lhasa, the mystical capital city of Tibet.
+This intriguing China rail journey ends in one of the world’s most fascinating places: Lhasa, the mystical capital city of Tibet.

 In the shadow of the Himalayas and known as the ‘Roof of the World’ due to its breathtaking average height of 13,200ft (4,060m) above sea level, Tibet is home to more Himalayan peaks than anywhere else in the world.
 And Lhasa is home to an amazing collection of UNESCO palaces and temples.

 Tibet has historically been virtually inaccessible by land.
 That changed with the opening of the Golmud to Lhasa railway in 2006.
 More than 600 miles (965kms) of the line is at an altitude of over 13,000 feet (4,000 meters) and much of it runs over permafrost.

 With the summit, the Tangula Pass, at 16,640ft (5,072m) it is also the world’s highest railway.
 To travel on this line is a true pioneering adventure, an experience as unique as the destination itself.

-The Shangri-La Express, the best passenger rail experience in China, has been newly outfitted in 2017 with en-suite cabins.
-Read more about the Shangri-La Express here.
+The Shangri-La Express, the best passenger China rail experience, has been newly outfitted in 2017 with en-suite cabins.
+Read more about the Shangri-La Express.

 Day 1: Urumqi, China

 On arrival in Urumqi, you will be met and transferred to the Wanda Vista hotel for a one-night stay.
 This evening, meet your fellow travelers at a welcome dinner.

 Day 2: Urumqi

 Day 3: Kashgar, China

 Today, visit the Old City of Kashgar, with a history dating back more than 2,000 years.
 Uygur people have lived here for generations.
 Kashgar Old City was a renowned hub of activity at the crossroads of the Southern and Middle Silk Roads.
 Today, the Old City is still a cradle of culture.
 Tonight, we stay for one night at the five-star Radisson Blu Hotel Kashgar.

 Day 4: Kashgar, China